RicardoAzuul/code-institute-ms4-fullstack/README.md

 - I received help and support from my mentor at Code Institute, [Jack Wachira](https://github.com/iamjackwachira).
 - I would also like to thank to all the people at [Code Institute](https://codeinstitute.net/) for providing the Diploma in Software Development course and giving me the tools and guidance to create this app.
+- I also received help from the Code Institute Slack Community when I had to resubmit my project, so thanks to the community as well.
 - And also thanks to [Bootstrap](https://getbootstrap.com/) for helping with implementing their Bootstrap stylings, [Django](https://www.djangoproject.com/) for their documentation and [Stackoverflow](https://stackoverflow.com/) for helping with finding solutions to coding problems.
 - My wife, Elizabeth Lane, for supporting me during this coding course.